Learn Excel Macros & VBA Programming (Free Tutorial & 50++ Examples)

 End Sub

-• Running the code finds the cells that are greater than 100.
+• Running the code finds the cells that have values higher than 100.

 Values greater than 100 highlighted using VBA macros in Excel